 As the dialogue progressed, the investor, entrepreneur and philanthropist provided insights on his extraordinary career that began as a chemical engineer before he moved into investment banking at Goldman Sachs and finally launched a leading global investment firm.
 The discussion also covered Smith’s tireless efforts to combat wealth and investment disparities in communities of color and the role diverse asset managers play in job creation.

-More About Robert F. Smith
+More About Speaker Robert F. Smith

 There are those who know of Smith from the national headlines he garnered in 2019.
 After Morehouse College bestowed an Honorary Doctor of Humane Letters upon Smith, he announced his pledge to eliminate the student loan debt of the entire class.
 But, Smith’s outreach into education solutions neither began nor ended there.
 Among his earlier donations, Smith sponsored Cornell University scholarships for minorities in STEM at his alma mater.
-After paying the Morehouse debt, Smith helped to create an income-contingent funding alternative within Student Freedom Initiative, to liberate the future of entrepreneurship in Black communities.
+After paying the Morehouse debt, Smith helped to create an income-continent funding alternative within Student Freedom Initiative, to liberate the future of entrepreneurship in Black communities.